Accessory Living Quarters

 - Meet all site development standards, such as setbacks from the property boundaries

-Submit an Accessory Living Quarter application via online permitting including a a plot plan and narrative illustrating conformance with the development standards for ALQs.
+Submit an Accessory Living Quarter application via our online permitting portal.
+Include a plot plan and narrative illustrating conformance with the development standards for ALQs.